Law School Applications: LSAT or GRE?

 The GRE has math, while the LSAT has “logic games.”
 The GRE’s math sections will feel somewhat familiar from your SAT or ACT experience before college.
 The LSAT’s logic games will only feel familiar to you if you’ve ever been a fan of logic puzzle books.
 For most test-takers, though. the logic games feel a little bit like reading a foreign language for the first time.
 That said, they’re also thought to be the most learnable part of the test, through focused prep.
 And if you’re math-phobic, the good news is there’s no actual math on the LSAT.
 If, on the other hand, math has been a strong suit for you so far, then the GRE might be more appealing, since it will test skills you’ve already acquired.

 At the most general level, the GRE is testing skills you’ve already obtained, while the LSAT—in particular the logic games and the arguments sections—will require you to master new skills.
-Both exams, as timed, standardized tests, will require you to have good test-taking skills—speed, pacing, focus, and the ability to quickly distinguish right answers from almost-right answers.
+Both exams, as timed, standardized tests, will require you to have good test-taking skills—speed, pacing, focus, and the ability to quickly distinguish right answers from almost-right alternatives.

 So how should you make this decision?
 Probably the best way is to take a full-length, timed practice test of each type, and see how it goes.
 Did you perform better on one over the other?
 Does one feel more in sync with your capacities than the other?
 A significant part of this decision should be based on which testing experience will be more successful for you.
 (But don’t give any credence to all those posts you might find online claiming that one test is easier than the other.
 It really depends on the test-taker.)